-Miami Beach makes you think of beaches, bars, nightclubs and partying.
-But no matter where I go I think of food…good food…But here’s the thing, unless you are a local – or have access to a local – you really have no way of knowing where the good eats will be when you are travelling in unfamiliar surroundings.
+Miami Beach makes you think of art deco architecture, beaches, bars, nightclubs and parties.
+But no matter where I go I think of food…good food…But here’s the thing, unless you are local – or have access to a local – you have no way of knowing where the good eats will be when you are travelling in unfamiliar surroundings.

-After meeting our tour guide Richie, and introducing ourselves to the other participants on our quest for good eats we were all happy to discover that there would only be 7 people total.
+After meeting our tour guide Richie, and introducing ourselves to the other participants in our quest for good eats, we were all happy to discover that there would only be seven people total.
 Having a small group is perfect because you don’t have to jostle for position to hear what the tour guide is saying and you get to spend some time getting to know your fellow travellers as you walk and eat.

-Richie – A Tour is Only as Good as the Tour Guide
+Richie – A Miami Food Tour is Only as Good as the Tour Guide

-I’ve said this before and I’ll say it again.
-A tour is only as good as the Tour Guide.
-Get a lack luster guide and you’ll have a boring tour but get a good guide and you will stay interested and have fun.
+I’ve said this before, and I’ll repeat it.
+A private tour is only as good as the Tour Guide.
+Get a lacklustre guide, and you’ll have a dull time but get an excellent guide, and you will stay interested and have fun.
 In the case of Richie, our guide from Miami Culinary Tours, he’s one of the best.
-Not only did he remember each one of our names, but he remembered where we were from, addressed each one of us by name and really tried to involve us in the tour by keeping us interested, entertained and educated.
+Not only did he remember each one of our names, but he remembered where we were from, addressed each one of us by name and tried to involve us in the tour by keeping us interested, entertained and educated.
 He’s a guy full of energy!

-Don’t be thinking that the tour is ALL about good eats; it also covers the stories behind the historic buildings, lifestyles of the rich and famous both in the past and in the present.
-Richie shared who ate where, what movie was filmed where, and unfortunately who died here.
+Don’t be thinking that the tour is ALL about good eats; it also covers the history, the art deco buildings, and stories about the lifestyles of the rich and famous both in the past and in the present.
+Richie shared who ate where, what movie was filmed where, and unfortunately who died here

 Miami Culinary Tours – One Course at a Time

-I’m not going to share everything we ate on our tour because you really need and I do mean NEED to do the tour yourself.
+I’m not going to share everything we ate on our tour because you need and I do mean NEED to take this tour yourself.
 But here are some highlights.

 Our first stop was a “get to know you” stop with eats and drinks at Bolivar Restaurant.

 The beer beverage is a mix of Colombian Soda and Aguila Beer.
-It has a cream soda beer taste to it and was tasty.
-I’m not a beer drinker generally and I could have had more of this if I was spending the evening here. (wink)
+It had a cream soda beer taste to it and was tasty.
+I’m not a beer drinker generally, and I could have had more of this if I was spending the evening here. (wink)

-If you are a follower of the site you know my food obsession is the empanada.
-I’m on a quest to find good empanadas wherever I travel and now I have MY place in Miami.
+If you are a follower of the site, you know my food obsession is the empanada.
+I’m on a quest to find tasty empanadas wherever I travel, and now I have MY place in Miami.

 Charlotte Bakery – meat stuffed inside flaky, buttery dough with avocado cilantro sauce.
 Get here early because they sell out fast.

-As Richie says “there comes a point when you are going to hit the wall and you can’t eat anymore.
+As Richie says “there comes the point when you are going to hit the wall, and you can’t eat anymore.
 Let me know, and I’ll get you a doggy bag”.

-I “hit the wall” pretty early and started brown bagging it.
-In fact I think Richie has a six sense about the so-called “wall” and knows at what point it’s about to occur because he started handing out bags before anyone asked.
+I “hit the wall” pretty early and started brown-bagging it.
+I think Richie has a six sense about the so-called “wall” and knows at what point it’s about to occur because he started handing out bags before anyone asked.

-This little morsel is what I had for lunch the next day – Sun Dried Hippie pocket from Blocks Deli.
-Sun dried tomatoes, feta, baby spinach, basil pesto and kalamata olives – Warm, fresh, crispy…
+This little morsel is what I had for lunch the next day – Sun Dried Hippie pocket from Blocks Pizza Deli.
+Sun-dried tomatoes, feta, baby spinach, basil pesto and kalamata olives – Warm, fresh, and crispy.

 I did mention earlier that we ate at only one restaurant on Ocean Drive.
 That was at Larios On The Beach – owned by singer Gloria Estefan.
 We had Cuban style steak served with rice and black beans, deep-fried taro, and Cuban bread with mojo sauce.

-If you ever go here, get the mojito – they are supposed to be awesome.
+If you ever go here, get the mojito – they are supposed to be excellent.

-All in all we went to about 6 food stops, which added up to total one entire meal including cocktails, appetizers, entrees, snacks, desserts, and even Cuban coffee.
-I won’t say that hubby ever “hit the wall” like I did but he was satisfied with the quantity and quality of what we ate and experienced.
+All in all, we went to about six food stops, which added up to total one entire meal, including cocktails, appetizers, entrees, snacks, desserts, and even Cuban coffee.
+I won’t say that hubby ever “hit the wall” as I did, but he was satisfied with the quantity and quality of what we ate and experienced.

-I quite enjoyed the tour experience, meeting fellow travellers and learning more about the food, culture, architecture and lifestyle of Miami.
-Richie was fabulous and they really took into consideration various food allergies and made substitutions without any issue.
+I quite enjoyed the tour experience, meeting fellow travellers, and learning more about the food, culture, architecture, and lifestyle of Miami.
+Richie was fabulous, and they took into consideration various food allergies and made substitutions without any issue.

-What I loved the most was that even though the tour is called the “South Beach Tour”; the restaurants that we were introduced to were not on Ocean Drive, which are very touristy and quite frankly expensive to dine at every night.
+What I loved the most was that even though the walking tour is called the “South Beach Tour”; the restaurants that we visited were not on Ocean Drive, which is very touristy and quite frankly expensive to dine at every night.

-Miami Culinary Tours has a number of tour offerings – check their website for more information.
+Miami Culinary Tours has several walking tour offerings including a Little Havana Food Tour, Coconut Grove Food Tour, and a Wynwood Arts district walking tour – check their website for more information.

 Note: I participated in this tour as a guest of Miami Culinary Tours.
 The opinions expressed, positive and/or negative, are entirely that of the author and are not a reflection of the compensation received.